 For people who have a basic, static website which doesn't get updated very often, a simple CMS, or content management system, will be more than adequate.
-For those that have a website which gets updated a lot more often, and by multiple users, a basic CMS will however be hopelessly inadequate.
-Schools, online new sites, and large companies all realize that they need an agile, flexible way of managing their content in order to meet their readers needs.
+For those with a website that gets updated a lot more often and by multiple users, a basic CMS will be hopelessly inadequate.
+Schools, online new sites, and large companies realize that they need an agile, flexible way of managing their content to meet their readers' needs.

 Drupal embraces the words 'agile' and 'flexible'.
-It is widely thought of as the most powerful and dynamic open source content management system in use today, and is used by hundreds of well know companies and brands throughout the world.
+It is widely thought of as the most powerful and dynamic open-source content management system today and is used by hundreds of well-known companies and brands throughout the world.
 The news organization Al-Jazeera, universities such as Georgetown, and numerous NGO's all use Drupal because they know they can rely on it.
-One of the reason for this, is that the open source nature has helped foster a pro-active networks of developers who are all passionate about improving the system, and helping it to evolve.
+One of the reasons for this is that the open-source nature has helped foster a pro-active network of developers who are all passionate about improving the system and helping it to evolve.

 Is Drupal Right for You?